albertattard/java-boot-camp/docs/11-collections/04-maps.md

 Previous mark: 82
 ```

 In some of above examples, the output is always returned in particular order.
-This may give the wrong impression that the `Hashtable` always returns the elements in a given order.  **The order in which the elements are returned is not guaranteed and may vary between different versions of the JVM and JRE**.
+This may give the wrong impression that the `Hashtable` always returns the elements in a given order.  **The order in which the entries are returned is not guaranteed and may vary between different versions of the JVM and JRE**.
 There are other map implementations, such as [`LinkedHashMap`](#linkedhashmap) and [`TreeMap`](#treemap), that always return the elements in a specific order.

 `Hashtable` is one of the oldest `Map` implementation.
 Java provides better implementations of `Map`, such as [`HashMap`](#hashmap) when concurrency is not an issue or [`ConcurrentHashMap`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/concurrent/ConcurrentHashMap.html) when we need to work with multiple threads.